2019 Genesis G70 undercuts Germans, costs $35,895

 The 2019 Genesis G70 luxury compact sedan will directly challenge established rivals when it goes on sale this year, starting with its relatively low price.
 Genesis on Wednesday said that the 2019 G70 will cost $35,895 to start.

-That price includes a mandatory $895 destination charge, and it's less costly than competitive vehicles from BMW, Mercedes-Benz, and Audi.
+That price includes a mandatory $895 destination charge, and it's less costly than competitors such as the BMW 330i, Mercedes-Benz C300, and Audi A4.

 Instead of numerous individual options like in the BMW 3-Series, Mercedes-Benz C-Class, and Audi A4, the G70 lineup is divided into trim levels.
 A staggering 22 feature combinations are on offer in the Advanced, Elite, Dynamic, Sport, and Prestige trims.
 On most trim levels, all-wheel drive costs $2,000.
 All-wheel drive cannot be paired with the single manual transmission trim level, however.